Need help with your real estate marketing ideas?

 If you don’t, you’re missing out on some super valuable traffic.

 But let’s go over a few basics of SEO marketing ideas for realtors:

 - Focus on location-based keywords.
-Pick 10-15 and order them by relevance, and use them in your content, title tags, meta descriptions, images, header, and social media pages
+Pick 10-15 and order them by relevance, and use them in your content, title tags, meta descriptions, images, header, and social media pages.

-- Claim and optimize your Google My Business page – and make sure your NAP (name, address, phone number) is consistent across all online directories
+- Claim and optimize your Google My Business page – and make sure your NAP (name, address, phone number) is consistent across all online directories.

-- Get as many reviews as possible
+- Get as many reviews as possible.

-- Build citations – these are local listings and directories like Yelp, Yellow Pages, and Bing.
+- Build citations – These are local listings and directories like Yelp, Yellow Pages, and Bing.

-- Make sure you site is mobile-responsive
+- Make sure your site is mobile-responsive.

 Real Estate Marketing Idea #2: Run a YouTube Ad Targeting the Area You’re Selling In